 The Liberty Medal is made possible thanks to support from corporations, foundations, and individuals with proceeds going to further the work of the National Constitution Center.
 Sponsorships and individual tickets to the Liberty Medal Ceremony and Dinner Reception will be available for purchase.
 For more information, contact Rebecca Bolden at [email protected] or 215-409-6741.

 A limited number of complimentary tickets to the Liberty Medal Ceremony will be available to Members of the National Constitution Center and the general public.
 Details will become available closer to the event.
 For updates, please complete the form below.

-Established in 1988 to commemorate the bicentennial of the U.S. Constitution, the Liberty Medal is awarded annually to men and women of courage and conviction who strive to secure the blessings of liberty to people around the globe.
-The medal was first administered by the National Constitution Center in 2006, when Presidents George H.W.
-Bush and Bill Clinton were honored for their bipartisan humanitarian efforts on behalf of the victims of the tsunami in Southeast Asia and the hurricanes on the Gulf Coast.
-Other past Liberty Medal recipients include Nelson Mandela, Shimon Peres, Kofi Annan, Sandra Day O’Connor, and Bono.
-Six recipients of the medal have subsequently won the Nobel Peace Prize.
+Established in 1988 to commemorate the bicentennial of the U.S. Constitution, the Liberty Medal honors men and women of courage and conviction who strive to secure the blessings of liberty to people around the globe.
+The medal was first administered by the National Constitution Center in 2006 when Presidents George H.W.
+Bush and Bill Clinton were recognized for their bipartisan humanitarian efforts on behalf of victims of natural disasters in Southeast Asia and the Gulf Coast.
+The Medal’s roster of recipients includes many of the men, women, and organizations that have shaped and guided the world through the past three decades, including Nelson Mandela, Sandra Day O’Connor, Kofi Annan, Malala Yousafzai, and Colin Powell.